Murtaza-Fakhruddin/shopify-sku-sync/README.md

 - A Shopify store with Admin API access
 - Shopify webhook configured for inventory level updates

+### Required Shopify API Permissions

+When creating your Admin API access token, ensure it has the following permissions:

+- `read_inventory`: Required to query inventory items and their SKUs
+- `write_inventory`: Required to update inventory levels
+- `read_products`: Required to query product variants and their SKUs
+- `read_locations`: Required to handle location-based inventory updates

 ## ⚙️ Environment Variables

 Create a `.env` file in the root directory with the following variables: